spanner/radiant-reader-extension/README.md

 This is primarily a framework and its main purpose is to take care of the dull minutiae of account-management.
 The basic reader framework provides for:

-* registration
-* honeypot spam trap
+* registration with honeypot spam trap
 * activation by email confirmation
 * logging in and out
 * password reminders